Skip to main content

 Coconut Bread

-Sweet bread made with grated coconut, sometimes with cinnamon and nutmeg.
-Popular breakfast item and snack sold in bakeries.
+Sweet bread made with grated coconut, often spiced with cinnamon and nutmeg.
+Bakeries sell it for breakfast and as a snack.

 Allergens: